 Boise State women's soccer defeated Air Force 2-1, Oct.
 18, on Senior Day at Boas Soccer Complex.

 On August 12, 2015, the Boise State soccer and volleyball teams took a break from training and played a friendly game of softball at Dona Larsen Park.
 Photo by Boise State Sports Information Department.

-Ed Moore is in his fifth year as an assistant coach with Boise State.
+Ed Moore is in his sixth year as an assistant coach with Boise State.

-In four seasons, Moore has helped the Broncos reach the Mountain West tournament three times.
-The 2016 season saw Boise State recover from seven one-goal losses in nonconference play to go 5-3-3 in MW action, the most results in league play in school history.
+The 2016 season saw Boise State recover from seven one-goal losses in nonconference play to go 5-3-3 in MW action, the second-most results in league play in school history.